rancher/pipeline/docs/README.md

 Environment variables in step configuration take precedence over global variables when they are overlapped.

+### Condition

+You can specify conditions of running a step/stage.
+When conditions are added, they will be checked before running a step/stage.
+If the conditions are met, the step/stage runs as usual.
+If the conditions are not met, the step/stage is skipped and following steps/stages continue.

+Conditions consist of expressions, each in the form `<envvar> <operator> <value>`.
+Pre-define or user-define variables are supported here. `=` for `equal to` and `!=` for `not equal to ` are supported as the operator.
+You can combine multiple expressions and choose to run the step/stage when all/any of the expressions are true.

 ### Backup/Restore

 The CICD data are stored in two separate place, the whole pipeline and basic activity status informations are stored in the `generic object` of rancher/server's database, the detailed console log of activity and workspace data is stored on hosts running jenkins master/slave.
 So, if you want to backup the whole app data, you have to back up these two data.